joemar25/Artifical-Intellegence-8-Puzzle-Mid-Term/README.md

         B. delete node values
         C. set node to none
         D. return best puzzle state
-    6. get f() of current temp state and set is to minimum
+    6. get f() of current temp state and set is to minimum - based in module 5, page 44
     7. set temp list to lowheur
     8. if temp list next value is not null
        A. set temp list next state f() to dist